 Ensure children’s eye safety

 Protect younger children’s eyes by ensuring that toys are age-appropriate and do not have sharp points or edges.
+In older children and young people make sure that they wear protective goggles as recommended for their favourite sport, for example squash or lacrosse.

 Ask extended family members about their eye health